 Safe Mode is a diagnostic mode of the Windows operating system including on Windows 10.
-It is a troubleshooting tool intended to fix many problems that you encounter when you run the operating system.
+It is a troubleshooting tool intended to fix many problems that you encounter when you run the operating system and may help you perform operations that you cannot perform under the default system.

 Has your Windows 10 PC ever acted on you when in the middle of a major project?
 It can be so frustrating that one might consider buying a new machine!
 Some users have even ended up paying heftily for a repair.